-It has been a very long time since I last wrote a blog post.
+It’s been a long time since I last wrote a blog post.

-After my exams, I did a two-week work placement at the Kentish Express, then I sat my final two NCTJ exams and straight after that I went to Tanzania for a month to volunteer in a children’s home that my friend set up a few years ago.
-So I’ve been a little busy.
+After my exams, I did a two-week work placement at the Kentish Express, then I sat my final two NCTJ exams.
+Straight after that I went to Tanzania for a month to volunteer.
+I’ve been a little busy.

-I’ve been back in the UK for over a week now and I think the real reason why I haven’t written about my time in Tanzania is because I find it so hard to describe just how amazing it was.
-It’s certainly hard to get my family and friends to understand what my time there was like.
+I’ve been back in the UK for over a week and I think the real reason I haven’t written about my time in Tanzania is because I’m struggling to describe just how amazing it was.

-I miss Tanzania.
+I miss it.
 I miss the baking sunshine and refreshing light breezes.
-I miss lying on the rock in the garden at night and staring up at all the stars in the incredibly clear sky.
+I miss lying in the garden at night and staring up at all the stars.
 I miss sleeping under a mosquito net, wearing long-sleeved pyjamas and socks to bed and still waking up with bites.
 I miss cold showers.
 I miss going to bed to the sounds of dogs howling and being woken up at 6am by the cockerel in the garden.
 I miss getting hot and sweaty on crowded dala-dalas and bombing down dirt-track roads on the back of a piki-piki.
 I miss the blaring music from Corner Bar.
 I miss walking to Buswelu Corner to buy fresh fruit and vegetables each day and waving to Christina in her shop.
 I miss Stoney Tangawizi.
 I miss all the children and the sounds of them running into the house at 4.30pm every day.
 I miss Mariya and the way she won’t let you see her work or drawings until she’s completely finished.
 I miss Mussa and Masalu and their comedy double act.
-I miss Edward and how he can’t help handballing during football games.
+I miss Edward and how he can’t help hand-balling during football games.
 I miss Edina and her dramatics and dancing when she’s in goal.
 I miss Joshua and the way he runs absolutely everywhere.
 I miss Ema and the way he likes to lead and protect the other children.
 I miss Joice and her incredible sass.
 I miss Nuru and his inquisitive mind.
-I miss cooking with Joice and Prisca in the kitchen hut at Baba’s House.
+I miss cooking with Joice and Prisca.
 I miss Eric and the way he laughs at the dramatic bits in action films.
-I miss walking around Mwanza and the shouts of ‘Msungu’.
+I miss walking around Mwanza (and even the shouts of ‘Msungu’).
 I miss power cuts.
-I miss watching episodes of The Office with James.
 I miss the view of Lake Victoria from Hotel Tilapia.
 I miss watching football games in Corner Bar.
 I miss not having street lights.
 I miss haggling prices with market sellers only to give in.
-I miss jam with dozens of different E-numbers.
+I miss jam with dozens of different E numbers.
 I miss geckos scaling the walls and checking the long drop for cockroaches, armed with a baseball bat.
 I miss having dirty feet.
 I miss not wearing make up and not looking in a mirror for days on end.
 I miss buying chapatis and rice and beans from Martina at Buswelu Corner.
-I miss getting shocks from the electric cooker when making dinner.
+I miss getting shocks from the electric cooker.
 I miss the two-hour round trip into town just to check emails.
 I miss speaking Swahili.
 I miss Tanzania.